psykomal/psygo/content/posts/socket-queues/index.md

 - Another interesting thing here is how **accept** scales which leads to the infamous thundering herd problem.
 This is a topic for another blog (next one maybe!)
 - Ending on a philosophical note

 > Life is queues all the way down.
 A store is a queue with one side closed.
-Things flow from one end to another.
+Things flow from one end to another and stored in a place for a while.
 Money flows, Information flows, Matter flows, Time flows, and so do we...